androwis/androwis.github.com/_posts/2014-03-13-medical-school.md

 the foundation I must have in order to fulfill my desire to directly serve and care for others.
 I do not want to just alleviate frustrations, but rather help others rehabilitate their lives.
-After pursuing a career of service based on my abilities as a programmer, I have learned firsthand that computer science has serious limitations.
+After pursuing a career of service based on my abilities as a programmer, I have learned firsthand that computer science alone is not enough to serve others the way I want.
 With medicine I hope to fill the void created by these limitations to provide more comprehensive and direct care by bridging the abilities of both disciplines.

 That is what it took for me to realize I needed to make the shift into medicine.
 I often found myself asking if I'm happy with how I spent my time in graduate